masaiful/11/posts/2021/on-winters.md

 ---

 > My mind is dried up, exhausted.
-I'm disgusted to be back in this damned countrywhere you see the sun in the sky about as often as a diamond in a pig's asshole.
+I'm disgusted to be back in this damned country where you see the sun in the sky about as often as a diamond in a pig's asshole.
 >
 > -- Gustave Flaubert, Letter to Ernest Chevalier, 14^th^ November 1840